Is the Massachusetts or New York Hike Better?

 Vacations in Western Massachusetts:

 Final tip: I HIGHLY recommend the entire area of Western Massachusetts for vacation, be it for two days or two weeks.
 (See my big list of what to do in the Berkshires!)
 The region is lovely, and has so much to offer, including Mount Greylock (the highest mountain in MA), a fabulous alpaca farm, this teeny tiny airport with baby planes, the historic and quirky Red Lion Inn, and the famed MASS MoCA museum.

 If you’re staying for more than a few days, renting a house is often the most affordable and enjoyable option.
 Feel free to use this easy affiliate link to Vrbo (formerly called VRBO) Western MA rentals to support this site at no extra cost to you.
 We’ve tried both services and had excellent experiences.

 So what about YOU?
-Have you been to Bish Bash — er, I mean Bash Bish Falls?
+Have you been to Bish Bash — er, I mean Bash Bish Falls State Park?
 What was your experience?
 If not, does it seem like a place you’d like to visit?
 Do share!